Fast and Accurate: Video Enhancement using Sparse Depth: Evaluation

 \section{Evaluation}

-We show that the execution speed of our framework is significantly faster than existing methods (\Sect{sec:eval:runtime}) while at the same time delivering higher task quality, both objectively and subjectively (\Sect{sec:eval:quality}).
-We study the sensitivity of our method on key design parameters (\Sect{sec:eval:sen}).
+We show that the execution speed of our method is on average an order of magnitude faster than existing methods while at the same time delivering higher task quality, both objectively and subjectively (\Sect{sec:eval:overall}).
+We study the accuracy of our flow estimation (\Sect{sec:eval:flow}) and the sensitivity of our method on key design parameters (\Sect{sec:eval:sen}).